Luanda Bay & Marginal

 - What to taste: Traditional Angolan Dishes

-- Safety: The Marginal is generally well-frequented; as in any city, stay aware at night.
+- Safety: the Marginal is generally well-frequented, but remain aware as in any city.

-- Comfort: Bring water, hat and light clothes for daytime walks.
+- Comfort: bring water, a hat and light clothes for daytime walks.